Lenovo ThinkPad Repair Cost UK 2026 — Screen, Battery & Keyboard Prices

 | ThinkPad T480 (2018) | £119.95 | £59.95 | £69.95 | £29.95 |

-Prices are fitted, including the OEM-grade part, labour and insured return.
-Screens, batteries, keyboards and trackpads carry the 27-month guarantee — more than double the 12 months most independents offer; charging ports and connectors carry the 9-month tier; board-level and liquid work carries 120 days.
-If your ThinkPad model is not listed, contact us for a quote — we cover the full ThinkPad range back through several generations.
+Prices are fitted and take in the OEM-grade part, the labour and insured return.
+Screens, batteries, keyboards and TrackPoint/trackpad work hold the 27-month cover — more than two years against the single year most independents settle for; charging ports and connectors run on the 9-month tier; board-level and liquid work on 120 days.
+If your ThinkPad is not in the list, contact us for a quote — we cover the range back through several generations.

 ThinkPad X1 Carbon & X1 Yoga — premium tier

-The X1 Carbon is the premium ThinkPad, and its repair cost reflects two things: the thin-bezel, near-edge-to-edge display assembly, which increases disassembly complexity over a screw-fastened bezel; and the OLED panel option on the X1 Yoga, which adds genuine sourcing cost because an OEM-grade OLED cell is more expensive than an IPS equivalent.
-An X1 Carbon Gen 13 screen sits at £229.95 and the X1 Yoga Gen 10 at £239.95, with batteries at £129.95 and keyboards at £159.95 — the keyboard price reflects the top-case assembly construction shared across the ThinkPad range.
-Recent X1 Carbon generations charge via USB-C only, so a charge-port fault there is board-level microsoldering rather than a cable swap.
+The X1 Carbon is the flagship ThinkPad, and its repair cost answers to two things.
+First, the thin-bezel, near-edge-to-edge display — usually a matte, anti-glare business panel — which is bonded tightly enough that disassembly runs deeper than a screw-fastened bezel.
+Second, the OLED option on the X1 Yoga, where an OEM-grade OLED cell genuinely costs more to source than its IPS equivalent.
+An X1 Carbon Gen 13 screen sits at £229.95 and the X1 Yoga Gen 10 at £239.95, with batteries at £129.95 and keyboards at £159.95 — the keyboard price carrying the full top-case assembly the whole ThinkPad line shares.
+Recent X1 Carbons charge over USB-C only, so a charge-port fault there is board-level microsoldering rather than a cable swap.

 ThinkPad T14 & T16 — business standard

-The T14 is the most-repaired ThinkPad series, and for good reason — it is the volume business machine, balancing repairability with the durability the line is known for.
-A ThinkPad T14 Gen 5 screen sits at £179.95, a battery at £99.95, a keyboard at £119.95 and a charging port at £49.95.
-The T16 Gen 3 is a touch dearer on the screen (£189.95) reflecting the larger panel.
-The USB-C port — Thunderbolt on newer models — takes the same microsoldering if it fails, and the slim-tip T480 of the previous generation is still very repairable and notably more affordable across every repair type.
+The T14 is the most-repaired ThinkPad we handle, and deservedly so — it is the volume business machine, built to balance serviceability against the ruggedness the line trades on, right down to the TrackPoint and the spill-resistant, drained keyboard.
+A T14 Gen 5 screen sits at £179.95, a battery at £99.95, a keyboard at £119.95 and a charging port at £49.95.
+The larger T16 Gen 3 is a little dearer on the screen at £189.95 for the bigger panel.
+Its USB-C port — Thunderbolt on the newer models, and the same port a dock hangs off — takes the same microsoldering if it fails, while the slim-tip T480 of the previous generation stays very repairable and easier on the wallet across the board.

-Older T-series machines such as the T480 and T490 remain popular for repair, and they are worth it — the durable business chassis outlasts its first battery and screen by a wide margin, so a T480 battery at £59.95 or a screen at £119.95 returns a fully working machine for a fraction of a replacement.
-The T-series is the strongest case for repair-over-replace in the entire Lenovo range.
+The earlier T-series machines — the T480 and T490 especially — keep coming back for repair, and they earn it: the hardened business chassis comfortably outlives its first battery and screen, so a T480 battery at £59.95 or a screen at £119.95 restores a fully working laptop for a sliver of replacement cost.
+Across the whole Lenovo catalogue, the T-series is the strongest argument there is for mending over replacing.

 ThinkPad E14 — entry business

-The ThinkPad E14 is the entry business tier, and its repair costs are the most affordable in the ThinkPad range — a screen at £129.95, a battery at £69.95, a keyboard at £89.95 and a charging port at £34.95 on the E14 Gen 4.
-The accessible chassis design makes the bench work quicker than the ultra-thin X1, and recent E14 models use USB-C charging.
-The E14 is an excellent candidate for repair at any age, because the entry purchase price means a single repair is a sensible fraction of a replacement machine.
+The ThinkPad E14 is the entry point into the business line, and it is the gentlest ThinkPad on a repair budget — a screen at £129.95, a battery at £69.95, a keyboard at £89.95 and a charging port at £34.95 on the E14 Gen 4.
+Its more accessible chassis makes the bench work quicker than the carbon-shelled X1, and recent E14s charge over USB-C. At any age the E14 is a sound candidate for repair, because its modest purchase price keeps a single job a sensible fraction of buying new.

 celltech vs Lenovo Warranty Repair — cost comparison

-celltech publishes the ThinkPad price first, repairs the component instead of the board where it makes sense (preserving your data on the existing storage), and underwrites standard screen, battery, keyboard and trackpad work with a 27-month guarantee — more than double the 12 months most independents offer.
-The FRU/CRU top-case knowledge and the component-level microsoldering capability are the bench skills that make a ThinkPad repair genuinely cheaper than a depot board swap.
-Board-level and liquid work carries 120 days, and connector repairs carry 9 months, matched honestly to the repair type.
+celltech quotes the ThinkPad price before anything else, mends the component instead of the board where that is right — keeping your data on the existing drive — and underwrites standard screen, battery, keyboard and TrackPoint work for 27 months, more than two years where most independents stop at one.
+The FRU/CRU top-case know-how and the component-level microsoldering are exactly the bench skills that let a ThinkPad repair undercut a depot board swap.
+Board-level and liquid work runs 120 days, connectors 9 months, each window matched to the job.

 ThinkPad repair by post

-celltech is a UK-wide mail-in specialist, and ThinkPads are among the most common machines we receive by post — often from business users whose laptop is a work dependency.
-Book at /repair/laptop/lenovo, send your ThinkPad tracked and insured, and we diagnose free, confirm the exact price, fit the OEM-grade part, test, and return it tracked and insured with the guarantee logged.
+celltech works UK-wide by post, and ThinkPads are among the machines that arrive most often — frequently from business owners whose working day depends on the laptop.
+Book at /repair/laptop/lenovo and send the ThinkPad tracked and insured.
+From there we handle it end to end: a free diagnosis on arrival, the exact figure confirmed before we start, the OEM-grade part fitted and tested, and the machine returned to you tracked and insured with the cover on record.
 See our Lenovo repair by post guide and the dedicated ThinkPad screen and ThinkPad battery pages.

 ThinkPad tiers compared — what you are paying for

-The price spread across the ThinkPad range is not arbitrary; it tracks the components Lenovo fitted at each tier.
-The X1 Carbon and X1 Yoga command the highest screen and keyboard prices because of their thin-bezel, bonded display assemblies and the OLED cell on the Yoga — parts that cost more to source at a matching grade and more labour to service without cracking.
-The T14 and T16 sit in the middle because their IPS panels and standard top-case assemblies balance quality against serviceability, which is why they remain the most-repaired ThinkPads in the UK.
-The E14 is the entry tier, and its more accessible chassis and standard panel make it the most affordable ThinkPad to repair across every category.
+The spread across the ThinkPad range is not arbitrary — it tracks the parts Lenovo fitted at each tier.
+The X1 Carbon and X1 Yoga sit highest on screens and keyboards because of their bonded, thin-bezel displays and, on the Yoga, the OLED cell — components that cost more to match at grade and more labour to service without a crack.
+The T14 and T16 hold the middle, their matte IPS panels and standard top-case assemblies balancing quality against serviceability, which is precisely why they stay the most-repaired ThinkPads in the country.
+The E14 anchors the entry tier, its more open chassis and standard panel making it the gentlest ThinkPad to repair across every category.

-The keyboard price tells the same story at a smaller scale.
-Every modern ThinkPad uses the integrated top-case assembly — the FRU/CRU unit that carries the keyboard matrix and the TrackPoint hardware together — so the difference between an E14 keyboard (£89.95) and an X1 Carbon keyboard (£159.95) is the assembly grade and the chassis complexity around it, not a difference in repair type.
-Knowing your tier before you book sets the right expectation on price, and the table above gives you the exact figure for each.
+The keyboard prices tell the same story in miniature.
+Every modern ThinkPad uses the integrated top-case assembly — the FRU/CRU unit that carries the key matrix and the TrackPoint hardware as one — so the gap between an E14 keyboard (£89.95) and an X1 Carbon keyboard (£159.95) comes down to assembly grade and the chassis around it, not a different kind of repair.
+Knowing your tier before booking sets the right expectation, and the table above gives the exact figure for each.

 Why a ThinkPad is almost always worth repairing

-The ThinkPad was engineered for a long service life, and that is the single biggest reason a repair almost always beats a replacement.
-The business-grade chassis — the hinges, the lid structure, the frame — is built to outlast its first battery, screen and keyboard by a wide margin, so replacing those consumable components at four, five or even six years old returns a machine with years of service still ahead of it.
-An older T480 or T490 remains genuinely competitive for everyday business use, and a T480 battery at £59.95 or a screen at £119.95 is a fraction of a replacement machine, all underwritten by the 27-month guarantee on standard work.
+The ThinkPad was engineered to run for years, and that single fact is why a repair almost always beats replacement.
+The business-grade chassis — hinges, lid, internal frame, all of it tested against MIL-SPEC-810 knocks, dust and temperature swings — outlasts its first battery, screen and keyboard by a wide margin, so renewing those wear items at four, five or even six years old hands back a machine with years left in it.
+An older T480 or T490 is still genuinely capable for everyday business work, and a T480 battery at £59.95 or a screen at £119.95 is a fraction of a new laptop, all under the 27-month cover on standard work.

-Even the premium X1 Carbon justifies its higher repair cost against the value of the machine — a £229.95 screen or £129.95 battery on a high-value ultraportable is sensible spend, not a write-off.
-The only honest exception is a board-level fault approaching the machine's value, which we diagnose free and weigh against the beyond-economical-repair threshold before you commit to anything.
-For IT managers weighing fleet repairs, the component-level approach — repairing the failed part rather than swapping the board — is what makes a ThinkPad repair programme materially cheaper than a refresh cycle.
+Even the premium X1 Carbon earns its higher repair cost against what the machine is worth — a £229.95 screen or £129.95 battery on a high-value ultraportable is sensible spend, not a write-off.
+The one honest exception is a board-level fault closing on the laptop's value, which we diagnose free and weigh against the beyond-economical-repair line before you commit.
+For IT managers costing a fleet, the component-level approach — fixing the failed part rather than swapping boards — is what makes a ThinkPad repair programme materially cheaper than a refresh cycle.

 Frequently asked questions